Cost, Cutoff Scores, Resources

 Also, your faculty adviser will provide additional preparation resources, including your edTPA handbook, a supplemental “Making Good Choices” manual, edtpa templates, video consent forms, and other pertinent materials.

 Q: What is the cost involved in edTPA?

 A. You pay a special institution discount rate of $270 because of an agreement Minnesota has with Pearson for a 10% reduction of the $300 fee.

 Depending on your program area, you either have the edTPA fee charged on your student account (via use of the voucher issued by the external scoring vendor, Evaluations Systems group of Pearson), or pay the vendor directly.
 If you are instructed to pay Pearson, you will need to pay $300 up front, but will receive $30 back.

 Q: What are the MN performance expectations for teacher candidates on edTPA?

-A. For Minnesota Board of Teaching (MnBOT), only proof that you have submitted your edTPA to Pearson is a required component of your application for license.
+A. For Minnesota Professional Educator Licensing and Standards Board (PELSB), only proof that you have submitted your edTPA to Pearson is a required component of your application for license.
 However, your program may set a specific edTPA benchmark for completing your licensure program.
 Consult your faculty adviser for a program specific requirement on the edTPA.